Total Law

 Ireland is trying to fill the skill gap in its labour market so the Critical Skills Employment Permit offers a fast track to residency in the country.

-Who is eligible for the Critical Skills Employment Permit?
+Who is Eligible for a Critical Skills Employment Permit in Ireland?

 To be able to apply for the Critical Skills Employment Permit, you have to be working in an occupation that has been deemed highly skilled and that is in a shortage in the Irish labour market.